-- Engaging with senior management to ensure appropriate oversight for compliance with the Act and in assessing modern slavery risks more generally. - Performing an audit and review of United Equipment's major suppliers to identify risks of modern slavery within the supply chain and following identification, to address areas and methods where such risks can be prevented or mitigated, with the aim of minimising and ultimately eliminating modern slavery.
+- Engaging with senior management to ensure appropriate oversight for compliance with the Act and in assessing modern slavery risks more generally. - Dupdating the register of United Equipment's suppliers to record risks of modern slavery within the supply chain that were identified during the previous reporting period.
+Continual audit and revision of suppliers to identify relevant risks. - Ontinual rollout of supplier questionnaire for existing suppliers to complete and for use during the onboarding process of new suppliers to more fully assess the risks associated with suppliers.